Fabian Hambüchen

+Early life and education

-Hambüchen was born 25 October 1987 in Bergisch Gladbach.
-He lives in Wetzlar.
-His was coached by his father Wolfgang Hambüchen.
-His ancestors were painters Georg Hambüchen and his father Wilhelm Hambüchen while his cousin is famous German publicist and lawyer Ulrich Hambüchen.
+Hambüchen was born on 25 October 1987 as the second child of Beate Hambüchen and the gymnastics coach Wolfgang Hambüchen in Bergisch Gladbach in West-Germany.
+His ancestors were the painters Georg and Wilhelm Hambüchen while his cousin is the famous German publicist and lawyer Ulrich Hambüchen.
+Shortly after his birth, his family moved to Wetzlar.
+Fabian attended the Goetheschule Wetzlar until his abitur in 2007.
+Alongside his education he was coached by his father.
+In October 2012, he began studying sports management and communication at the German Sport University Cologne.
+After completing his basic studies, Hambüchen decided in 2015 to change his course of study to sport and performance, graduating in 2020.

 Career

+Athletic career

 Hambüchen's first major senior competition was the 2003 World Artistic Gymnastics Championships in Anaheim.
 He competed 4 events in qualifications but the German team did not advance to the team final.

 Hambüchen was the youngest German athlete at the 2004 Summer Olympics in Athens where the German team placed 8th in the team event final.
 Individually, Hambüchen finished 23rd in the all-around and 7th in the horizontal bar individual event finals.

 in 2005, Hambüchen won the horizontal bar title at the 2005 European Artistic Gymnastics Championships.
 At the 2005 World Artistic Gymnastics Championships, Hambüchen competed 3 events in qualifications and placed 4th in the horizontal bar individual event finals.